Emphyrio: Plot summary

 Ghyl guides his charges to civilization, but notices their odd behavior along the way.
-He then slips away before they have him arrested.
+Two of them are killed by local denizens when they ignore his warnings.
+After they reach a town, he slips away before they have him arrested.
 By chance, he sees one of his father's works in a shop.
 He discovers that it is a reproduction and that the priceless original is in a museum.
 He talks the shop owner into financing a venture to buy artwork on Halma for more than the pittance the lords pay.

 However, for some reason, no one is willing to sell to him.
 Then, though disguised, he is recognized and sentenced to death for his earlier crimes.
 Escaping a horrible execution undetected, he steals the best works from a warehouse, takes his cargo to Earth, and sells it for a fortune.

 While there, he visits the Historical Institute and learns the true history of his homeworld.
 The alien Damarans were forced to abandon Halma by spacefaring invaders.
 They found refuge on its moon and eventually struck back with warriors they had bred, but by then, their enemy had departed and humans had arrived, only to be attacked.
 Emphyrio attempted to negotiate peace, but was killed by the Damarans.
 However, the warriors listened to his message and stopped fighting, forcing the Damarans to resort to other means.

 Ghyl visits the Damaran moon and finds Emphyrio's place of execution.
 Seeing the Damarans firsthand, he deduces something of monumental importance.
 He goes to see the head of the lords on Halma and threatens to broadcast the truth about their relationship with the Damarans.
 With this leverage, he forces them to leave Halma.
 Soon afterwards, a human fleet lands on the Damaran moon and extracts payment for centuries of unwitting slavery.

 Reception

 Joanna Russ found Emphyrio to be "a fine book," saying Vance's "tone is perfectly controlled" and that "one would swear he had read Bert Brecht and decided to produce a novel that would be one extended Verfremdungseffekt".

+Richard Horton wrote in his SF Site review:

+This is one of Vance's better novels, and in many ways a good introduction to this author.
+On display are many of the hallmarks of his mature style: his elegant writing, his wonderful depiction of local colour, his unusual social systems.
+Emphyrio lacks only the humour that is so often present in Vance: this is one of his more melancholy books.